R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

     struct ExampleStruct {}

-Inside the brackets you can declare all the variables your struct should contain, you can also directly assing a standard value to a variable, if you dont override this value it will automatically be assigned.
+Inside the brackets you can declare all the variables your struct should contain, you can also directly assign a standard value to a variable, if you dont override this value it will automatically be assigned.

 You can not only pass variables but also functions with:``.*return type* functionref(*argument type*) *Name in the struct*``.